chbatey/docker-jvm-talk/README.md

-# Running a JVM in Docker, a good idea?
+Add Running a JVM in Docker, a good idea?

 ## Intro